 Topic 3.
 Life and Thought in the Late Roman Republic

 Topic 8.
 Art and Architecture in Greek Society

 Topic 9.
 The Philosopher in Society: A Study of Socrates and Plato

 Topic 10.
 Roman Art and Architecture

 Leaving Certificate Classical Studies is assessed at two levels.
 There are separate Ordinary and Higher level papers Candidates are required to answer questions on four topics in the examination, taking at least one topic from each group.

-The current syllabus for Junior Certificate Classical Studies was first examined in 1983 and has been unchanged since then.
-The syllabus is under review by the NCCA.
+The current syllabus has been in force since Classical Studies was first examined in 1985.
+The syllabus is under review by NCCA.

-Junior Certificate Classical Studies Syllabus (Ordinary and higher level)
+Leaving Certificate Classical Studies Syllabus (Ordinary and Higher level)

 State Examinations Commission